-There are some features you will definitely want for unforgettable photos while travelling, hiking the Amazon or exploring Quito’s old town.
+There are some features you will definitely want for unforgettable photos while traveling, hiking the Amazon, or exploring Quito’s old town.

 Here are some features to consider:

 - Image stabilization (anti-shake) is huge.
-Your body will naturally move as you breath, ever so slightly even if you think you’re being completely still, so this is a must for good photos.
+Your body will naturally move as you breathe, ever so slightly even if you think you’re being completely still, so this is a must for good photos.